2004-08-13 (Friday, August 13, 2004)

 I will point out that these import statements could be used in one of two ways:

-1. In a primary (level 0) style sheet that is linked to html documents with the <link> tag.
+tag.
 This linked, level 0 style sheet will be visible to many older browsers, so it could act as an extra layer (level 0.5?), but these browsers are still shielded from the imported sheets.
-The linked style sheet effectively acts as a collector for the other layers of CSS.
+The linked style sheet effectively acts as a collector for the other layers of CSS. - directly in a

 For example, CSS Zen Garden uses a statement like the following in their page: